ELO and the Electric Light Orchestra: Electronic Literature Lessons from Prog Rock

 Downloads

-Matthew Kirschenbaum, Universidade de Maryland
+Matthew Kirschenbaum, University of Maryland

 Matthew G. Kirschenbaum is Professor of English and Digital Studies at the University of Maryland, and Director of the Graduate Certificate in Digital Studies.
 He is also an affiliated faculty member with the College of Information Studies at Maryland, and a member of the teaching faculty at the University of Virginia’s Rare Book School.
 He served previously as an Associate Director of the Maryland Institute for Technology in the Humanities (MITH) for over a decade.
 He has been a Guggenheim and NEH Fellow.